djhbas/real-estate-sales-analysis/README.md

     -   VLOOKUP

 2.  **Data Aggregation and Querying (SQL):**
-    -   average selling price per unit type
+    -   Average selling price per unit type
-    -   total sales amount and the number of sales for each agent
+    -   Total sales amount and the number of sales for each agent
-    -   retrieve all transactions from the last 30 days
+    -   Retrieve all transactions from the last 30 days
-    -   total sales amount by location and sort the results in descending order
+    -   Total sales amount by location and sort the results in descending order
-    -   projects with more than 10 transactions and the average selling price for each project
+    -   Projects with more than 10 transactions and the average selling price for each project
-    -   top 3 highest selling prices for each unit type
+    -   Top 3 highest selling prices for each unit type
-    -   total sales amount and average selling price for each payment mode
+    -   Total sales amount and average selling price for each payment mode
-    -   sales agent who made the highest total sales in a specific year
+    -   Sales agent who made the highest total sales in a specific year
-    -   average selling price for each project in each location, and projects where the average price is higher than the overall average price
+    -   Average selling price for each project in each location, and projects where the average price is higher than the overall average price
-    -   top-selling projects by unit type in each location (ranked by total sales)
+    -   Top-selling projects by unit type in each location (ranked by total sales)

 3.  **Data Visualization (Power BI):**
     -   Monthly Sales Trend
     -   Total Sales by Location
     -   Average Selling Price per Unit Type
     -   Top Performing Sales Agents
-    -   Payment Mode Distribution
     -   Project Sales Comparison

 4.  **Predictive Analytics (Python/Google Colab):**
-    -   Linear Regression Model to predict selling price based on project, unit type, location, payment mode, and sales agent
+    -   Linear Regression Model to predict selling price based on project, unit type, and location.
-    -   Model evaluation using R² and RMSE metrics
+    -   Model evaluation using metrics.

 ## Summary of Findings